Kops2016/JavaApps/README.md

 # JavaApps

-Some changes to initial readme
+Some changes to initial readme.

+Changes along with Emb Jetty app